yetulaxman/Intervene_nextflow/README.md

-# INTERVENE Training on Nextflow and Containers
+# INTERVENE Training on Nextflow and Containers (WIP)

 Programme: